Ti84/react-brown-bag/README.md

 # Introduction to React
 Created with create react app and Spectacle.
-By Shane Cook
+Hosted on github and used gh-pages package to help me do that: http://Ti84.github.io/react-brown-bag By Shane Cook

 To run this locally: